Sunday, November 24, 2024

 6 hours

-This laptop has the same overall design as the ASUS VivoBook.
+This laptop has a similar overall design to the ASUS VivoBook.

-It also has the same WiFi 6 card which means better reception in crowded areas.
+It also features the same WiFi 6 card, which provides better reception in crowded areas.

 However, the hardware is different: